mrdoggopat/k8s-hpa-sandbox-session/README.md

 In metricName set the datadogmetric_name to match the name set in DatadogMetric manifest as shown below.

-Hence, in the HPA manifest:
+Create the HPA manifest by naming it HPA.yaml:
 ```
 apiVersion: autoscaling/v2beta1
 kind: HorizontalPodAutoscaler